laro/Cilia/Advanced/Templates.md

   }
   ```

 - Having to write `typename` (in C++) before dependent names in templates is quite annoying.
-It should possible to omit with two-pass compilation.
+It should be possible to omit this with two-pass compilation.
-    - TODO A two-pass compiler should nbe able to avoid this.

 ### **Function** Templates